KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/RDM_content.md

 For the above reasons, the concept of the persistent identifier was developed, which has become widely accepted in the scientific community as the standard for identifying digital objects in recent years.

-> This information is used from the [Factsheet | DOI](https://doi.org/10.5281/zenodo.8178870) licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).
+> The following information is used from the [Factsheet | DOI](https://doi.org/10.5281/zenodo.8178870) licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

 **Digital Object Identifiers (DOI):**